Jayanth Kaikini: Career and Work

 Jayant Kaikini's initial foray into lyricism for Kannada film industry includes movies like Girish Kasarvalli's Dweepa, Nagabarana's Chigurida Kanasu.
-Renowned Kannada film actor and singer Dr.Rajkumar sung his song "Bandhuve O Bandhuve", composed by V. Manohar.
-He is credited with revolutionising the Kannada cinematic vocabulary with new and modern imagery that belongs to our lived worlds.
+Kannada film actor and singer Dr.Rajkumar sung his song "Bandhuve O Bandhuve", composed by V. Manohar.
+He is credited with revolutionizing the Kannada cinematic vocabulary with new and modern imagery that belongs to our lived worlds.
 Kaikini's hit song 'Anisutide' penned for Yograj Bhat's Mungaaru Male, shot him to an unprecedented adoration amidst listeners of Kannada cinema music.
 Thereafter, the combinations of Jayant Kaikini, Yograj Bhat, Mano Murthy and playback singers Song Nigam and Shreya Ghoshal produced repeated hit songs for films such as Gaalipata, Milana, Geleya, Moggina Manasu etc.

 Before his lyrical career, Kaikini was popular for hosting the curated Namasakara series on four cultural laureates in Kannada namely, Dr Rajkumar, KuVemPu, D.R.Bendre and Shivarama Karanth.
 "Rasa Rushige Namaskara" produced for Etv Kannada was dedicated to Rashtrakavi Kuvempu.
 This show was very popular across Kannada speaking community in the world.
 "Kadala Theerada Bharghavanige Namaskara" was dedicated to Shivarama Karanth.
 He has been jury member on the reality show "Yede tumbi Haaduvenu" along with the legendary singer S. P. Balasubrahmanyam and Kannada music director and lyricist Hamsalekha.

 Kaikini received the Karnataka Sahitya Academy award for his first poetry collection at the age of nineteen in 1974.
 He received the same award again in 1982, 1989 and 1996 for his short story collections.
 He has been awarded the Dinakara Desai award for his poetry, the B. H. Sridhar award for fiction, the Katha National award and Rujuwathu trust fellowship, the Kusumagraj Award, Masti Prashasti amidst several other honours for his writings as well as an honorary Doctorate from Tumkur University.

 He lives in Bangalore with his wife Smita Kaikini, an analytic chemist by training and an archivist by passion who manages the Kaikini family archives.
 His daughter Srajana Kaikini is a philosopher, artist, curator, professor and son Ritwik Kaikini is an artist, music composer, writer, educator.
 Apart from Kannada, Jayant is fluent in Konkani, Marathi, Hindi and English.